Big Profits, Big Bills:

 Cue Illinois American and Aqua Illinois: Private takeover of water systems has become a popular option for municipalities staring down a list of necessary and expensive system upgrades.
 These companies take on all responsibility for keeping the systems in line with federal and state mandates after the sale.
 For example, Alton, a Metro East city of about 30,000, sold its wastewater system to Illinois American after the Environmental Protection Agency mandated an expensive undertaking—sewer and storm drain separation—to be completed in the next 6 years.

 But don’t be fooled.
 These companies may take responsibility for your system’s upkeep (they love touting their strict “regulatory compliance”), but they don’t always act responsibly.

 Back in June 2019, Aqua Illinois found high levels of lead in University Park water and warned residents not to drink it.
-Nearly two years later, many of the homes are still without drinkable water.
+Nearly two years later, many of the homes were still without drinkable water.

 “It’s unacceptable that this problem has been occurring for so long,” one resident told CBS 2 Chicago.